-Prof. Kamilov obtained his M.Sc. in Communication Systems and Ph.D. in Electrical Engineering in 2011 and 2015, respectively, from the École polytechnique fédérale de Lausanne (EPFL), Switzerland.
+Prof. Kamilov obtained his BSc/MSc in Communication Systems and PhD in Electrical Engineering in 2011 and 2015, respectively, from the École polytechnique fédérale de Lausanne (EPFL), Switzerland.
 He was an Exchange Student at Carnegie Mellon University (CMU), Pittsburgh, PA, USA, in 2007, a Visiting Student at Massachusetts Institute of Technology (MIT), Cambridge, MA, USA, in 2010, and a Visiting Student Researcher at Stanford University, Stanford, CA, USA, in 2013.
 From 2015 to 2017, he was a Research Scientist at Mitsubishi Electric Research Laboratories (MERL), Cambridge, MA, USA.

-Prof. Kamilov is a member of IEEE Technical Committee on Computational Imaging (2016-present).
+Prof. Kamilov is an Associate Editor of IEEE Transactions on Computational Imaging (2019-present) and a Senior Member of the editorial board of IEEE Signal Processing Magazine (2022-present).
+He is an Advisory Member of IEEE Technical Committee on Computational Imaging (2022-present), where he was previously a Member (2016-2022).
+He is an Associate Member of IEEE Technical Committee on Bio Imaging and Signal Processing (2022-present).
 He was an Associate Editor for the SPIE Journal of Electronic Imaging (2017-2018).
 He served as a program chair for OSA Mathematics in Imaging 2019 in Munich, Germany.
 He served as a Computational Imaging area chair for IEEE Int.
 Conf.
 Acoustics, Speech and Signal Process.
 (ICASSP) 2017 in New Orleans, LA, USA, and 2019 in Brighton, UK.
-He has also co-organized a special session on “Large-Scale Computational Imaging with Wave Models” at ICASSP 2017, “Computational Microscopy” at BASP 2019, “Recent Advances in Signal Processing for Large-Scale Computational Imaging” at ICASSP 2019, and “Recent Progress in Computational Microscopy” at Electronic Imaging 2020.
-He is a member of IEEE, SIAM, and OSA.
+He has organized several large computational-imaging workshops, including IMA Special Workshop on Computational Imaging in 2019, Learning for Computational Imaging (LCI) Workshop at ICCV 2021, IEEE International Workshop on Computational Cameras and Displays (CCD) at CVPR 2022.
+He is a Senior Member of IEEE.